MariaMangru/Ontario_Political_Donors/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, ChatGpt.
 The entire chat history is available in inputs/llms/usage.txt.

+## Requirements
+To run this package, you will need to install R(version 4.10 or higher) and RStudio (optional but highly recommended).
+Afterwards, you'll need to install a few packages in R. These can be installed by running the this line of code: install.packages(c("tidyverse", "readr", "stringr", "dplyr", "ggplot2", "knitr"))

+## Contact
+For any questions or feedback, please reach out to me at maria.mangru@mail.utoronto.ca or create an issue in the repository.
+Thank you!